flutter/samples/add_to_app/README.md

 # Add-to-App Sample

-This directory contains a bunch of Android and iOS projects that each import a standalone Flutter module.
+This directory contains a bunch of Android and iOS projects (beginning `android_` and `ios_`, respectively) thatimport and use one of several Flutter modules (which have names beginning with `flutter_`).
+They're designed to show recommended approaches for adding Flutter to pre-existing Android and iOS apps.

 ## Goals for this sample